molily/testing-angular/end-to-end-testing.md

 A key feature of Cypress is that it retries certain commands and assertions.

 For example, Cypress queries the document title and compares it with the expected title.
-If the title does not match instantly, Cypress will retry the `cy.title` command and the `should` assertion for four seconds.
+If the title does not match straight away, Cypress will retry the `cy.title` command and the `should` assertion for four seconds.
 When the timeout is reached, the spec fails.

 <aside class="margin-note">Wait automatically</aside>